Taking that first step to do anything is always the most difficult!

 Why?
 Because why would any family member of health agency hire you if you do not knew how to change a bandage, make a bed or take vital signs of a client (the person you’ll be helping)?

-Once you’ve completed your training then you can take the home health aide certification test to become a certified.
-Then you are on your way to that fantastic career!
+Once you’ve completed your training then you can take the competency test to become certified.
+You will be on your way to that fantastic career!

 Home health aide classes will prepare you to pass a home health aide competency test (mandated by the state in which you will be working).
-Being a certified home health aide will be proof to others that you have the skills and knowledge to work in a real client setting.
+Being certified will be proof to others that you have the skills and knowledge to work in a real client setting.

 You’ll need to: